 In conclusion, let’s think about Paul before his conversion.
 He was the one who held the cloaks for the those who stoned Saint Steven to death.
 This is not to mention the other Christians he hunted down, persecuted, and had killed!
 How could Paul possibly go forward to serve the Lord unless he truly believed what God said about him in the face of the painful reminders of the accuser?
 Paul received the healing redemptive truth that he was forgiven of all his sins—past, present, and future!
 Paul embraced (and so should we) the reality of the truth that when God the Father looks at us, He sees His Son Jesus—the sinless One.

 Ezekiel 36:25

 I will sprinkle you with pure water and you will be clean from all your impurities.
 I will purify you from all your idols.

-Revelation 2:7 (KJV)

-He that hath an ear, let him hear what the Spirit saith unto the Churches; to him that overcometh will I give to eat of the tree of life, which is in the midst of the paradise

-Do you think of yourself as holy and blameless?
-Probably not.
-There is someone who loves to bring up the events of our pasts and throw them in our faces.
-Satan is not called the accuser of the brethren for nothing!
-When he hurls those accusations at us, we can quote Acts 10:15 and remind the accuser what God says about us.

-Acts 10:15

-The voice spoke to him again, a second time, “What God has made clean, you must not consider ritually unclean!”
+Memory Verse

+1 Peter 1:18-19